Buckingham Park and playground

 There is also a youth shelter paid for by the Crime and Disorder Reduction Partnership.

 The ballpark was opened by Yorick Williams from the Brighton Bears.

 The play area was refurbished in September 2015 and the two entrances improved.
 The scheme saw some old and tired equipment removed and new equipment including a popular zip wire installed.
 Facilities include new wheelchair friendly picnic tables.

-Football and Cricket can be booked by contacting the sports booking team.
+Football can be booked by contacting the sports booking team.

 For more information about playing rugby at Buckingham Park please visit the Shoreham Rugby Club website.

-The aim of the Tree of Life is to overcome prejudice, discrimination and racism in modern society.
+The purpose of the Tree of Life is to overcome prejudice, discrimination and racism in modern society.